debaditya-unimelb/BIM-Tracker/README.md

 An example Blender file containing the simplified BIM, an approximate trajectory for the demo and the camera parameters is present in the **extras** folder in the name of `BlenderExample.blend`.
 If you use the BIM or the IFC file kindly cite our work:

-"*Khoshelham, K., Vilari˜no, L. D., Peter, M., Kang, Z. and Acharya, D., 2017.
+"*Khoshelham, K.,  Vilari{\~n}o, L. D., Peter, M., Kang, Z. and Acharya, D., 2017.
 The ISPRS benchmark on indoor modelling.
 International Archives of the Photogrammetry, Remote Sensing & Spatial Information Sciences, Vol. XLII-2/W7, pp. 367–372*"

 - [ ] Folder extras will be updated soon